Devendra616/100-days-of-code/log.md

 Adding authentication to Yelpcamp, separating the routes from the app.js.
 Added username in comments section and new yelpcamp.
 Refactoring Routes

+## Day 87 : January 12, 2019
+Delete Campground route in yelpcamp and authorization functionality